HyperspaceMadness/Mega_Bezel/README.md

         * Load the shader
         * If the shader loads correctly then the shader is working.

-     * If Retroarch crashes this is usually the core resolution overwhelming the graphics card's resources, try a STD preset, or a STD-DREZ preset to reduce the resolution used within the shader chain
+     * If Retroarch crashes this is usually the core resolution overwhelming the graphics card's resources.
+This more often happens when you are using a SMOOTH-ADV preset.
+Try a STD, or STD-DREZ preset to reduce the resolution used within the shader chain
      * When the shader works in imageviewer, but doesn’t work when using a core, it is probably related to the core
      * If you still have difficulties loading the shader with a specific core, try updating the core
      * If you still have difficulties download a new separate version of Retroarch and try it there.
 Sometimes problems lurk in a random config file which is very hard to track down